hassio-addons/addon-zwave-js-ui/README.md

   it is available for Home Assistant at the same time.
 - Allow [ESPHome.io][esphome] based ESP devices to directly respond or work with your Z-Wave network.
-- Pre-configures itself with the Mosquitto add-on when found.
+- Pre-configures itself with the Mosquitto app when found.

-This add-on uses the [Z-Wave JS UI][zwave-js-ui] software.
+This app uses the [Z-Wave JS UI][zwave-js-ui] software.

-[:books: Read the full add-on documentation][docs]
+[:books: Read the full app documentation][docs]

 ## Support